 Filoli is looking for a talented candidate to join our dedicated team.
 This position is responsible for providing all visitors with an exceptional experience.
 The position requires significant interaction with visitors, volunteers and staff, while working in a very busy, multi–faceted office environment as well as spending time in the garden and house.
 This is a regular part time position that is flexibly scheduled to meet business needs with average weekly requirement up to 22 hours.
 Some evenings and weekends are required for this position.
 Starting hourly rate is $12.36.
 Please note that there is no public transportation to this site, so reliable transportation is required.

 Filoli is looking for a talented candidate to join our team of committed professionals dedicated to achieving high horticultural standards, along with a dedication to historic preservation.
 The Horticulturist works under the direct supervision of the Area Lead Horticulturist.
-This position is responsible for providing care and protection of Filoli’s gardens and grounds including: historic plant collection, lattice, brick paths, walls, gates, structures, flooring, decorative objects, tools and equipment, etc.
+This position is responsible for providing care and protection of Filoli’s gardens and grounds including: historic plant collection, hardscaping, structures, decorative objects, tools and equipment, etc. Participation in the training of interns and volunteers and work supporting Filoli events are also elements of the Horticulturist position.

 The program is designed for students studying horticulture, public garden management, landscape maintenance and landscape architecture.
 Both current students and recent graduates are eligible for the program.
 Rotate throughout the 16–acre formal garden working two weeks in each area, including the greenhouse area, under the direct supervision of a lead horticulturist.
 Interns are taught techniques of planting, watering, hedging, fertilizing, mowing, pruning, etc. They are also taught to operate power equipment, use hand tools, and are required to learn garden and greenhouse plants, weeds and native plants.
 They are tested on these subjects at the end of the program.
 Interns (10 weeks) and apprentices (6 months) are paid hourly and may earn college credit.
 Work hours are from 7:00 a.m. to 3:30 p.m., Monday through Friday.